in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/readme.md

 If you are uncomfortable in something do it 100 times

 Don't worry about it.
 Spring framework has been working on trimming the log in the last couple of releases.
 Good Luck.

+We are in our first years of developing applications with cloud.
+Frameworks will get better over the next few years.
+Until then, a few teething issues are order of the day.

+in28Minutes is my way of expressing the need for continuous learning.
+I believe that if you spend half an hour everyday learning something new, you would do really well.
+And in28minutes was the nearest domain name I was able to obtain!